 All charts on the Exit Home dashboard display metrics for the past 12 months.
 Here's an overview of each and how it can be useful to your business:

-- Attrition: View attrition trends month over month.
+- Attrition Rate*: View attrition trends month over month.
 Are you losing a lot of people at the end of the year?
 Or what about just before the summer months roll around?
 This chart can be used to pinpoint the exact point in time where you've been affected by attrition the most within the past 12 months.

 - Reasons for Leaving: Get a clear picture of the top reasons for leaving, and a compare the percentage of employees in that reason who left voluntarily vs. involuntarily.
 Reasons for leaving have been determined by industry standard termination codes so they should align well if you're also using an HRIS system at your organization.